How Does Heterogeneous Label Noise Impact Generalization in Neural Nets?

 \subsection{Multi-Task Learning}

-In multi-task learning, a single model performs two or more tasks.
-Multi-task learning aims to boost the performance of the individual tasks by encouraging the tasks to learn together.
+In multi-task learning, we aim to boost the performance in some tasks by training tasks together.
 Let $\text{T}_1$ and $\text{T}_2$ be any arbitrary tasks that a joint network should learn together.
 In this setup, we first find a task $\text{T}_1$ that benefits by training together with the other task $\text{T}_2$.
-The overall performance of task $\text{T}_1$, when there is positive task transfer, should be higher than that when task $\text{T}_1$ is trained alone.
-Our hypothesis says that inducing label noise in helping tasks i.e $\text{T}_2$ should impact the performance of task $\text{T}_1$, resulting in drop in its test performance.
+The overall performance of task $\text{T}_1$, when there is positive transfer, should be higher than that when task $\text{T}_1$ is trained alone.
+Our hypothesis says that inducing label noise in a helping task, i.e. $\text{T}_2$ should impact the performance of task $\text{T}_1$, resulting in a drop in its test performance.
 First, task $\text{T}_1$ is trained independently to establish a single task performance baseline.
-Then, a shared network can be trained jointly on tasks $\text{T}_1$ and $\text{T}_2$, such that positive task transfer benefit could be seen in task $\text{T}_1$.We want to make sure that we achieve sufficient task transfer benefit because our aim is to investigate how the task-dependent noisy labels impact the transfer benefit.
+Then, a shared network is trained jointly on tasks $\text{T}_1$ and $\text{T}_2$, such that positive transfer benefit is obtained in task $\text{T}_1$.

-After the transfer benefit is achieved in task $\text{T}_1$, the labels of task $\text{T}_2$ can be corrupted by randomly changing the labels within the tasks.
-The labels of task $\text{T}_1$ shouldn't be changed as we are interested in studying the impact in a clean task on introducing noise in helping task.
-The other tasks can be corrupted with some probability value $p$, that determines the level of corruption strength, same as described in multi-class classification.
-The test performance, in both the clean task and corrupted tasks, is measured as a function of label corruption strength in helping tasks.
+After the transfer benefit is seen in task $\text{T}_1$, the labels of task $\text{T}_2$ are corrupted by randomly changing the labels within the task.
+The labels of task $\text{T}_1$ shouldn't be changed as we are interested in studying the impact in a clean task on introducing noise in the helping task.
+The labels are corrupted in a similar manner described in multi-class classification.
+In both the clean and corrupted tasks, the test performance is measured as a function of label corruption strength in helping tasks.
 We only used two tasks to make our experiments simpler and tractable.